Jam Jodhpur: Demographics

 There are a lot of government servants staying in Jamjodhpur who are working in nearby villages.

 Nagarpalika of Jamjodhpur is ranked 2nd well managed in 2009.
 Water management, roads, under ground gutters are very well managed.
 Garbage collection vehicle is passing from every street of the city to collect the garbage.
 This makes city beautiful.
 People from various places visits Jamjodhpur for its nagarpalika management.

 Transport

 Jam Jodhpur is connected by road to the rest of India as well as by railways.
 State Highway No. 126 pass through city which connects Bhanvad to National Highway No. 8B.
-Jam Jodhpur Junction railway station is small railway station in the city and Express trains like Porbandar - Santragachi Kavi Guru SF Express, Rajkot-Porbandar Express and Porbandar Somnath Passenger stops.
+Jam Jodhpur railway station is small railway station in the city and Express trains like Porbandar - Santragachi Kavi Guru SF Express, Rajkot-Porbandar Express and Porbandar Somnath Passenger stops.